jro31/jethro-codes/_articles/my-story.md

 The main difference, was now I was getting paid for it.
 And although that sounds like an improvement, it also added a lot of stress.

 I became very conscious of everything I coded, because that would determine whether or not I actually kept my job.
-But also, there were real work consequences for the things I was now coding.
+There were also real world consequences for the things I was now coding.

 This job was at a start-up that managed and rented properties.
 The application that I worked on had all the tools that the tenants, property managers and letting agents used to send contracts, pay rent, submit issues etc.

-Everything in the process.
+Everything in the process managing and letting properties.

-If I'd made a coding error at the bootcamp, or when I was working on Plant as Usual then... well who cares.
-Suddenly it was real though.
+If I'd made a coding error at the bootcamp, or when I was working on Plant as Usual then... well who cares?

+Suddenly it was real.

 This was a modern start-up, in the sense that it had an open-plan office.
 There were no private offices, or even private rooms.

-The meeting rooms were made of glass.
+Even the meeting rooms were made of glass.

 The only place that you could go to get any privacy, was the toilets.

 For about the first four months of this job, I would spend time almost everyday, sitting in one of the toilet cubicles with my head in my hands, or looking towards the sky with my palms outstretched, as my brain tried to handle both the stress and the influx of knowledge.

 I didn't enjoy that time, although I've said it all the way through this article, that being comfortable is the one place that you don't want to be.
 If you're comfortable, then it means you aren't learning.
-And for all I was going through internally at this time, I was convinced that I'd come out of it better the other side.
+And for all I was going through internally, I was convinced that I'd come out of it better the other side.

 We were a team of four engineers, so I didn't really have any place to hide.
-And it meant that I didn't really have any opportunity to be a junior.
+And it meant that I didn't really have any opportunity to be a junior either.
 There weren't the resources to have someone shepherding me through the whole process.

 It was a baptism of fire, that's for sure.
 But I survived.